-She answered, reluctantly.
+She reluctantly answered.
 “My husband, Peter, and a few of his friends were bringing the piano out to the patio of our condo for a special event and they just lost their balance and that’s how it got nicked.
 Every time I think about it, I want to cry,” she said, woefully.

-Peter stood next to Caroline looking like an ostrich that wanted to bury its head in the sand.
+Peter stood next to Caroline looking like an ostrich wanting to bury its head in the sand.